-Mark Grundy joined the Carbon War Room in September 2012.
+Mark Grundy is the Director of Network Engagement and Communications at the Carbon War Room, which he joined in September 2012.
 He brings 15 years of communications and media expertise from both sides of the Atlantic.
 As Communications Officer at the EC’s European Environment Agency in the 2000s, Mark helped drive communications of EU environment milestones, such as annual performance towards Kyoto; the Emissions Trading Scheme; and the 5-year, pan-European ‘State of the Environment’ report to European policy makers and public.
 In 2007, Mark moved to the US to work for the international public relations firm, Edelman.
 Within the New York Corporate Social Responsibility Practice, Mark provided counsel and led global and nation media campaigns on climate, carbon and clean-tech for FORTUNE 500 firms, governments, IGOs and NGOs, including campaigns on UAE’s MASDAR, REDD+ and climate science findings.

 Mark earned his bachelor’s, master’s and MBA degrees in Manchester, UK.